urjuhh/Horror_0x80073701/README.md

 # Horror_0x80073701
 Fixing 0x80073701 with an axe - if you swing it, you are responsible for results...
 Verify, do not trust.

+BACKUP, BACKUP, BACKUP.

 C:\Windows\Logs\CBS\CBS.log tells you, whats wrong.
 For example:
 2025-08-29 09:45:14, Info CBS Failed to pin deployment while resolving Update: Microsoft-Windows-Bitlocker-Network-Unlock-Package~31bf3856ad364e35~amd64~~10.0.20348.2652.BitLocker-NetworkUnlock from file: (null) [HRESULT = 0x80073701 - ERROR_SXS_ASSEMBLY_MISSING]